JessiVelazquez/adventures_backEnd/README.md

 NOTES:

-- Tested POST and GET ```/user``` routes onn Swagger - created user with a POST and read with a GET request.
+- Tested POST and GET ```/user``` routes on Swagger - created user with a POST and read with a GET request.

 - Need to get NPS API routes going